droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 var result = await _completionService.GetChatMessageContentAsync(history, settings, kernel);
 ```

-The `OpenAIPromptExecutionSettings` object is used to configure the behavior of the tool when calling kernel functions.
-In this case, we set the `ToolCallBehavior` property to `AutoInvokeKernelFunctions`, which tells the tool to automatically call kernel functions when needed.
-Running the code now should give you the same output as before, but now the price of each car listing is a random value in USD.

-from the original listing test:
+By modifying the `OpenAIPromptExecutionSettings`, specifically the `ToolCallBehavior` property to `AutoInvokeKernelFunctions`, we instruct the system to automatically call our plugin functions when certain conditions within the chat content are met.

+With these changes implemented, when you run the code, the interaction will not only parse the car listings but also dynamically convert the price of each listing into USD using the CurrencyPlugin.
+This random conversion demonstrates the plugin's functionality, although in a live environment, you would likely use a more deterministic method tied to actual currency exchange rates.
+This enhancement makes the output not only more uniform but also more adaptable to varying international inputs, illustrating a significant leap in the system's capability to handle diverse data types and requirements.

+Using the `CurrencyPlugin`, we can now observe the transformation in how our data processing.
+Given the original car listing:

 ```plaintext
 I'm selling my beloved Toyota Camry.
 It's a fantastic car with only 100,000 miles on it.
 Manufactured back in October 2015.
 I'm looking to get € 12,500 for it.
 Let me know if you're interested!